M66B/FairEmail/FAQ.md

 Alternatively, you might be able to enable the *Files* app again using the Android app settings.

+OneDrive doesn't support *view*, only *share*, which means that if you want to open an attachment in OneDrive you need to long press on an attachment.

 <br />

 <a name="faq26"></a>